Mini-XML 4.0 Programming Manual

 Custom Data Types

-Mini-XML supports custom data types via per-thread load and save callbacks.
-Only a single set of callbacks can be active at any time for the current thread, however your callbacks can store additional information in order to support multiple custom data types as needed.
-The MXML_CUSTOM node type identifies custom data nodes.
+Mini-XML supports custom data types via load and save callback options.
+Only a single set of callbacks can be active at any time for a mxml_options_t pointer, however your callbacks can store additional information in order to support multiple custom data types as needed.
+The MXML_TYPE_CUSTOM node type identifies custom data nodes.

 The mxmlGetCustom function retrieves the custom value pointer for a node.